foio/babel-plugin-try-catch-wrapper/README.md

-A babel transform plugin that wrap your function with try catch.
+A babel transform plugin that wrap all functions in your code with try catch.

 ##test